Navigation

 Main Page

-The Calgary Neuroradiology Program provides electronic platform-based educational material to our Fellows each month.
+• Our program provides electronic platform-based educational material for our Fellows to complete as a form of self-directed remote, or distance learning throughout their training.
+It is also a friendly competition within the Fellow cohort that includes new challenging cases each month.
 The Learning Cases include select images and Short Answer Questions (SAQ) and/or Multiple-Choice Questions (MCQ).
 These cases have been prepared to reflect a spectrum of topics across brain, spine, and head and neck imaging and intervention that are encountered during our program’s rotations.
-Non-interpretive SAQ/MCQ learning topics are included as well.
+Non-interpretive SAQ/MCQ Learning Cases are included as well.
+Fellows will have one month to review each new series (3-4) of Learning Cases, do some focused reading, and complete the SAQ/MCQ questions.
+An open-book format of learning is encouraged.